AdamMeyers/The_Termolator/README.txt

 	 main_classification field in the XML), which are all about "Surgery".
 The background is a set of randomly selected patents.
 The resulting terminology are all in the domain of "Surgery".

+      -- The threshold probability is set to -.2 standard deviations below the mean probability.
+Blocks of text are likely to be ignored if they are too different from the norm (based on the OANC text).

 3) Choice of foreground and background documents.
 Different choices will effect the sort of terminology the system will recognize.
 We recommend between 500 and 5000 small files for both foreground and background or fewer large files.
 The example documents should give you some idea of what is possible.
 As the examples show, different numbers of files are possible.

-We suggest creating directories which have only the input (foreground and background) files in them and then none of the files have any of the following file extensions, as these may be overwritten by the system: .abbr .fact .pos .tchunk .tchunk.nps .terms .txt2 .txt3 .
+We suggest creating directories which have only the input (foreground and background) files in them and then none of the files have any of the following file extensions, as these may be overwritten by the system: .abbr .fact .pos .substring .terms .txt2 .txt3 .

 4) The output produce by the file includes the following, based on the OUTPUT_NAME: